The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Simulations and samples of halos

-The CDM halos have been identified with a Friends-of-Friends (FoF) algorithm \citep{Davis85} with linking length $\lambda=0.16\,\bar{d}$, where $\bar{d}$ is the mean Lagrangian interparticle separation.
-The SUBFIND algorithm \citep{subfind2001} has been run on the FoF groups to identify their gravitationally bound substructures; a synthetic cluster corresponds to the most massive detected substructure, whose most bound particle is the cluster centre.
+The CDM halos were identified with a friends-of-friends (FoF) algorithm \citep{Davis85} with linking length $\lambda=0.16\,\bar{d}$, where $\bar{d}$ is the mean Lagrangian interparticle separation.
+The SUBFIND algorithm \citep{subfind2001} was run on the FoF groups to identify their gravitationally bound substructures.
+A synthetic cluster corresponds to the most massive detected substructure, whose most tightly bound particle is the cluster center.